Deviled egg chicks are a tasty, kid-friendly snack or appetizer on any brunch table.

 - Squeeze the egg yolk mixture into the egg bottoms until it is 1½ – 2 inches above the edge of the egg white.

 - Carefully place egg tops onto the yolk mixture.
-Place a wedge of carrot in the middle of the egg yolk mixture, between the top and bottom egg whites.
+For the beak, place a carrot wedge in the middle of the egg yolk mixture, between the top and bottom egg whites.

 - Dip a toothpick or the end of a chopstick into black food coloring and carefully create 2 eyes on each chick.